javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 };
 ```

-You can find `readystatechange` listeners in really old code, for historical reasons.
+You can find `readystatechange` listeners in really old code, it's there for historical reasons, as there was a time when there were no `load` and other events.

 Nowadays, `load/error/progress` handlers deprecate it.